daryamakavchik/mesto-project-deploy/README.md

 What was done:
 * added authorization and registration page layout
-* connected backend for authorization and registration (from [mesto-backend](https://github.com/daryamakavchik/mesto-project-backend))
+* connected backend for authorization and registration (from [Backend part](https://github.com/daryamakavchik/mesto-project-backend))
 * added crash-test entrypoint
 * added .env files for frontend and backend
 * added pm2 deployment scenarios